 And that means you should never have bought them in the first place.
 But we all make mistakes.
 Owning up to them may be hard, but it is the only way to make any real progress in this hobby.

 The One Out of Ten Rule

 If you have too many classical records taking up too much space and need to winnow them down to a more manageable size, pick a composer and play half a dozen of his works.
-Most classical records display an irredeemable mediocrity right from the start; it doesn’t take a pair of golden ears to hear it.
+Most classical records display an irredeemable mediocrity right from the start.
+It certainly doesn’t take a pair of golden ears to hear it.

-If you want nothing but amazing sounding classical records, we typically have quite a selection.
+If you want nothing but amazing sounding classical records, we typically have a very good selection.